Literary-Insights/blog/src/content/blog/A Mind For Numbers - Barbara Oakley.txt-1.md

 In summary, avoiding overconfidence requires using our full brain power - both focused analytical thinking and big picture perspective checking.
 Developing internal validation habits, rather than depending solely on external checks, builds an important lifelong skill.

- Here are the key points from the chapter:

 - The focused mode can make you overconfident and lead to critical errors, even when you feel you've done everything right.
 Rechecking your work from a broader perspective can help catch mistakes.